-Due to its dark and neutral nature, it can also be a wonderful choice for kitchen cabinets—providing an option that's moody while being warmer and more inviting than a typical charcoal gray.
+Due to its dark and neutral nature taupe hues provide an option for larger rooms that's moody while being warmer and more inviting than a typical charcoal gray.
 The same goes for small spaces like powder rooms and bathrooms that are low in natural light and need a deep, dark paint color to maximize their potential.

 To pinpoint the best taupe paint colors on the market right now, we scoured all the paint brands' trend reports and handpicked the most popular taupe shades, from light to dark.
 Get ready to make your space a whole lot moodier.
 These are our favorite taupe paint colors.

 The lightest of all taupe shades this year, Behr's Off the Grid would work well in a large sunlit room.